autofac/Documentation/docs/lifetime/captive-dependencies.rst

             // The rule manager is a single-instance component.
 It
             // will only ever be instantiated one time and the cached
             // instance will be used thereafter.
-It will be always be resolved
+It will always be resolved
             // from the root lifetime scope (the container) because
             // it needs to be shared.
             builder.RegisterType<RuleManager>()